bowo-prasetyo/forkbuild/docs/Protocol.md

   exists in a shared coordinate system.

 Publication does not carry geometry or coordinates.
 Document does not carry layout data.
 WorldLayoutProvider does not load Documents.
-This separation means the same Document can appear in multiple exhibitions, layouts, or worlds without protocol changes.

 Discovery

 As of 0.1.23, Discovery is a separate protocol concern from Publishing.
-While a PublisherProvider answers "how do I publish?", a DiscoveryProvider answers "how do I find what has been published?"
-The Discovery interface operates on Publications, not on raw blockchain posts or storage keys.

 DiscoveryProvider contract:

 - list() → Publication[]
 - findById(id) → Publication | null
 - findByAuthor(author) → Publication[]
 - findByParentId(parentDocumentId) → Publication[]
 - findByDocumentId(documentId) → Publication[]

-This separation ensures that Repository View, Author View, and World View can consume Publications without knowing whether the underlying source is LocalStorage, Steem, Hive, Ethereum, IPFS, or another ForkBuild node.

 Discovery Views (0.1.26–0.1.27)

 Three view modes consume the same DiscoveryProvider abstraction, augmented by WorldLayoutProvider for spatial navigation:

 1. **Repository View** — technical exploration.
-A flat or filtered list of Publications with fork counts, lineage hints, and actions (Open, Fork, Explore).

 2. **Author View** — social exploration.
-A portfolio page for a single author, including their original works, forks, and recursive fork trees reconstructed from parentDocumentId.

-3. **World View** — spatial exploration.
-A read-only 3D rendering of a published Document's World, positioned in a shared coordinate system by WorldLayoutProvider.
-Requires loading the full Document geometry;
-   metadata alone is insufficient.
-As of 0.1.27, the camera is placed at the world's layout coordinate and spatial neighbors are surfaced.

-All three views navigate the same underlying creation graph through different edges: Repository explores "contains" (publication lists), Author explores "authored" (creator attribution), and World explores "spatial" (geometry and placement via WorldLayoutProvider).
-None require separate discovery systems; all consume Publication through DiscoveryProvider.
+3. **World View** — spatial exploration; as of 0.1.46 also an editing surface (interactive gizmo), whose edits persist through the same command-history mechanism as the Editor's.

 WorldLayoutProvider contract (0.1.27):

 - findVisibleDocuments(viewCenter, viewRadius) → string[] (documentIds)
 - getPosition(documentId) → WorldPosition

-Implementations may be deterministic grids, geographic coordinates, procedural islands, or curated exhibitions.
-The protocol does not prescribe the placement algorithm, only the query interface.

-Group (new in 0.1.43)
-A Group is document state: { id, name, brickIds[] } — a flat, named relationship between bricks, serialized inside World JSON.
-Group ids are independent UUIDs; membership references brick ids and is resolved against the live world (referential).
-Groups never carry geometry or transforms.
-Selection/clipboard state remains excluded from the protocol; group CREATION/MEMBERSHIP mutations travel as commands (create-group, delete-group, rename-group, add-to-group, remove-from-group, duplicate-group) through the command history like every other persistent mutation.

 Identity Layers

 ForkBuild distinguishes three kinds of identity, each at a different layer of the protocol:

 1. Document Identity — `world.id` (UUID).
-The canonical identifier for a creation itself.
-One document may be published multiple times; its `world.id` remains the stable pointer to that creation.

 2. Publication Identity — `publication.id` (UUID).
-Identifies a specific
-   publish event, not the document.
-A document may have many publications (republished to another provider, or published again after edits).
-   Publication carries `documentId` to reference the document it published, but retains its own distinct identity.

 3. Blockchain Identity — future.
-A transaction hash, operation ID, or on-chain content identifier.
-The publisher adapter maps between Publication and blockchain-native identifiers without either concept leaking into the other layers.

 Protocol

 DomainEvent vocabulary (0.1.32):

 - BRICK_ADDED
 - BRICK_REMOVED
 - BRICK_UPDATED
 - BUILDING_ADDED
 - BUILDING_REMOVED

+No new domain events were added in 0.1.46.
+The interactive gizmo reuses the existing BRICK_UPDATED path for its live preview and the existing command/history machinery for its commit — pointer interaction is an input concern, not a domain event.